-5.Street Types and Street Zones
+5. Street Types and Street Zones

 Street types are starting points for street design and therefore play a central role in Complete Green Streets.
 They are the primary way in which the Complete Green Streets principles-including the Street Values and Modal Hierarchy-reflect unique contexts.
 Complete Green Streets includes a collection of 11 street types that describe the spectrum of current and future streets in Madison.
-These types are arranged in at right to illustrate how they correspond with the spectrum of street intensities (arterials, collectors, and local streets).
+These types are arranged in at right to illustrate how they correspond with the spectrum of contexts (land use and development patterns) and the spectrum of street intensities (arterials, collectors, and local streets).
 By incorporating different street types, the Complete Green Streets guide addresses individual characteristics associated with a street, rather than superimposing a generic modal hierarchy.
 It makes the program context sensitive.